dieghernan/chulapa/docs/collections/_docs/04_layouts.md

 - `show_toc`: Would display a table of contents of the page (thanks to [@allejo](https://github.com/allejo/jekyll-toc)).

+- `show_sidetoc`: Alternative implementation of `show_toc` where the table of contents is displayed on an sliding off-canvas sidebar.

 **A technical note** Only headings with `id` would be displayed.
 If you are including headers via markdown (`### Title`) you don't have to worry, as **kramdown** would do it for you.
 However if you are using `html` (`<h1 id="aa">My heading</h1>`) don't forget to include the `id`.
 {: .alert .alert-info .p-3 .mx-2}